-Specific order principle Where there is a need for increasing the intake of a vitamin or mineral in one or more population groups demonstrated by actual clinical or subclinical evidence of deficiency or by data indicating low levels of intake.
-Or Not applicable to this Application Where data indicates that deficiencies in the intake of a vitamin or mineral in one or more population groups are likely to develop because of changes taking place in food habits.
-Or Not applicable to this Application Where there is generally accepted scientific evidence that an increase in the intake of a vitamin and/or mineral can deliver a health benefit.
-Or Not applicable to this Application To enable the nutritional profile of foods to be maintained at pre- processing levels as far as possible after processing (through modified restoration2).
-Or Not applicable to this Application To enable the nutritional profile of specific substitute foods to be aligned with the primary food (through nutritional equivalence).
-On the basis of consumer usage and market presentation, nut- and seed-based beverages are considered to be a substitute for milk as the primary/counterpart food.
-Permission to fortify these beverages would enable their vitamin and mineral profile to align with full cream cow's milk.
+Specific order policy principles Specific order principle Where there is a need for increasing the intake of a vitamin or mineral in one or more population groups demonstrated by actual clinical or subclinical evidence of deficiency or by data indicating low levels of intake. or Not applicable to this Application Where data indicates that deficiencies in the intake of a vitamin or mineral in one or more population groups are likely to develop because of changes taking place in food habits. or Not applicable to this Application Where there is generally accepted scientific evidence that an increase in the intake of a vitamin and/or mineral can deliver a health benefit. or Not applicable to this Application To enable the nutritional profile of foods to be maintained at preprocessing levels as far as possible after processing (through modified restoration2). or Not applicable to this Application To enable the nutritional profile of specific substitute foods to be aligned with the primary food (through nutritional equivalence).
+On the basis of consumer usage and market presentation, nut- and seed-based beverages are considered to be a substitute for milk as the counterpart and as a primary food listed in national dietary guidelines.
+Permission to fortify these beverages would enable their vitamin and mineral profile to align with that of full cream cow's milk.
 The protein and energy content of these beverages is lower than full cream cow's milk but protein and energy could be increased through product reformulation without regulatory approval.
 The permitted fortification has the potential to address the deficit or deliver the benefit to a population group that consumes the fortified food according to its reasonable intended use Data are presented that indicate non-dairy consumers have lower intakes than dairy consumers of many of the vitamins and minerals in milk.
-Consumers who choose fortified nut- and seed-based beverages would consume the vitamins and minerals in amounts that they would otherwise consume through milk or other fortified plant-based milk substitutes.
+Consumers who choose fortified nut-and seed-based beverages would consume the vitamins and minerals in amounts that they would otherwise consume through milk or other fortified plant-based milk substitutes.